willesq/thand-agent/docs/configuration/roles/index.md

 ### Multiple Workflows

+Multiple workflows can be applied to a single role for different purposes:

+#### Sequential Execution
-Workflows are executed in sequence:
+Workflows are typically executed in sequence, with each workflow having specific responsibilities:

 ```yaml
 roles: